Shared Prisma Client extensions

 component, because the client

-component always applies generally.
+component always applies to the client instance.

 For example, a generic extension might take the following form: